bengawi74/data-extraction/README.md

 My portfolio demonstrates hands-on skills in Python, Pandas, Jupyter, Git/GitHub, data extraction (CSV/JSON), exploratory data analysis, and clear communication of results.
 I’m seeking roles in Ontario such as **Data Analyst / Business Data Analyst / Financial Data Analyst**, where I can combine finance domain expertise with analytics to drive decisions.

+### Skills and Strengths
+- Strong analytical mindset with a finance and accounting foundation
+- Skilled in data extraction, cleaning, transformation, and visualization
+- Proficient in Python, Pandas, Matplotlib, and Seaborn
+- Experienced with Git/GitHub workflows and version control
+- Detail-oriented with a focus on accuracy and data integrity
+- Excellent communication and presentation of data insights
+- Committed to continuous learning in Applied AI and data analytics

 ---

 **© 2025 Anwar Bengawi | All Rights Reserved**